 - support to operations: expenditures incurred in respect of the headquarters-field coordination, including HR costs and on-site follow-up mission expenses.

-Our accounts are certified every year by the statutory auditors PricewaterhouseCoopers.
+The 2019 accounts were certified by the statutory auditors from KPMG.